 Silver Lake Mountain

-Silver Lake Mountain is a great “Bang for your Buck” destination.
-This short trail is perfect for the entire family and offers some outstanding views out over Taylor Pond and the Silver Lake Region.
+Silver Lake Mountain is a great “bang for your buck” destination.
+This short trail is perfect for the entire family and offers some outstanding views out over Taylor Pond, Union Falls Pond, Silver Lake, Catamount and whiteface Mountain's northern slopes.
+The trail to the top has several open views and rocky sections along the way.

 Primary Trailhead: From the four-corner intersection in the village of Wilmington head north onto Bonnieview Road.
 Follow this to its end at Silver Lake Road.
 Take a left onto Silver Lake Road and continue for just under 6-miles to the trailhead on the right.